knurff/intellistart-java-2022-NPE_HUNTERS/README.md

 - `Dockerfile.db` - docker file to create an image of database based on PostgreSQL prefilled with data from src/main/resources/init.sql

 In order to run an application with docker compose, use either:
-`docker-compose -f docker-compose.api-pull up`
+`docker-compose -f docker-compose.api-pull up -d`
 OR
-`docker-compose -f docker-compose.api-build up`
+`docker-compose -f docker-compose.api-build up -d`

 The project utilizes three docker compose files:
 - `docker-compose.db-only` - docker compose to provision only a database based on Dockerfile.db docker file